 Whether you’re thinking about renovating your own camper, or are just curious about the lifestyle, we know you’re going to love this tiny home on wheels!

-Renee shares inspiring photos and insightful information on living tiny over on their Instagram account, Pleading the Fifth Wheel.
+Renee shares inspiring photos and insightful information on living tiny over on their Instagram account.

 2007 Forest River Cardinal 34 QS fifth wheel